Marine Veterans & Mesothelioma: Exposure

 Veterans cannot sue the federal government over military asbestos exposure.
 However, Marine Corps veterans can pursue claims against the private companies that manufactured and supplied asbestos products to the military.

 More than $30 billion remains in asbestos trust funds established by bankrupt manufacturers.
-These funds exist specifically to compensate asbestos victims, including veterans whose exposure occurred during military service.
+These funds exist specifically to compensate people affected by asbestos, including veterans whose exposure occurred during military service.

 Legal claims and trust fund payments don’t affect VA benefits.
 Many Marine veterans receive compensation from multiple sources.